-The construction business is a very aggressive and demanding industry.
-While some of us work on our shops or install or provide services on a customer's property, the proper liability insurance must be obtained to protect our assets and take control of our liability.
+The construction business is a very aggressive and demanding industry wrought with the possibility of injury while on the job.
+Because of this danger, the proper liability insurance must be obtained to protect assets and take control of liability.
 A good builder liability insurance coverage can protect against injuries, accidents, or property damage suffered on the job.

 A good construction liability insurance policy protects your business from lawsuits or damages made by claims during the construction process.
 The most important advantages of the benefits of having liability insurance are:

 - It will protect your business against injury and/or property damage.

 - Liability insurance will assist you in covering costs and damages after a judgment has passed.

 - It provides a certain level of value and security knowing that your assets and employees are protected.